What are the best products to flip for a profit?

 There’s both demand and availability when it comes to flipping power tools.

-New power tools are expensive, so that makes secondhand tools attractive to people who want to save money.
+New power tools are expensive, so secondhand tools are attractive to people who want to save money.

 Look for name brand tools, as buyers will often search by brand name.
-People sell their power tools when they’re done with a project, moving, or buying a newer model and want to quickly get rid of them.
+People sell their power tools when they’re done with a project, moving, or buying a newer model.

-No question — kids’ stuff is expensive.
-Plus, kids grow quickly, which means they outgrow their gear quickly too.
+No question—kids’ stuff is expensive.
+Plus, kids grow fast, which means they outgrow their gear quickly too.

 That’s why budget-conscious parents are often on the lookout for gently-used baby and kid gear, such as: